FOSS-Spring-2021/Pages/README.md

 **HackMD:** With the HackMD we can discuss the progress of the research as a group and have real time collaboration

 **Next steps for me:**
-*To be more proficient with the four tools above*
+*To be more proficient with the four tools above.*

 *To learn how to use R and/or Python so that I can share my codes on GitHub for more collaboration*

 <hr />